yossigo/retile/README.md

 ## Requirements
 - python
 - tar
+- zip
 - a tile you wish to mutate

 ## Usage

+To install dependancies, run `pip install -r requirements.txt`.

+To mutate a tile, run `python retile.py <tile file> <label>`

 ## Installing the mutated tile

+Once mutated, upload the tile to your Ops Manager.

+Under Routing, ensure that the domains and ports do not collide with other installations of the tile.

+Once installed, run `cf enable-service-access redislabs-<label>` to enable the new service instance for your new install